 Candidates for degrees are charged a graduation fee at the time their application is processed.
-An additional late fee will be charged for applications received after the published participation deadline.
 These fees, together with all balances of any nature, must be paid in full at least three days before the date of graduation in order for the student to be eligible to pick up a cap and gown, receive their diploma, or be issued a transcript.